 Here we’ll go over some of the most frequently asked questions concerning your chances of medical school admission.

-Most medical school prerequisites include Biology, Chemistry, Physics, Mathematics, and English.
-Some medical schools have a longer list of prerequisite courses, so it’s best to check your target school’s specific admission requirements.
+Most medical school prerequisites include Biology, Chemistry, Physics, Mathematics, and English. emember that some pre-medical school college majors will cover most of these prerews, but some medical schools have a longer list of prerequisite courses.
+So, it’s best to check your target school’s specific admission requirements.

 After your interview, it can take anywhere from four weeks to several months before you hear back from medical schools.
 Not hearing from a medical school right away is no cause for concern; you may just have to wait a while longer.

 You may have a better chance of getting into medical schools closer to home.
 The likelihood of getting into an in-state medical school is much higher than an out-of-state or international one.

 Approximately 41% of medical school applicants are accepted into medical schools each year in the U.S. Your chances of acceptance increase with a higher GPA, MCAT score, and an overall strong application.